-Refund schedule applies to tuition, room, board and residence life, student services, and unused course fees.
-Students who withdraw or are expelled from the institution may be required to have some or all of their financial aid returned to the various aid programs.
-Any student who wishes to withdraw from the University must notify the Registrar's Office of their "intent to withdraw."
-The amount of financial aid to be returned for the student will be calculated based on this date.
-Federal aid will be returned based on the amount of the semester the student has completed.
+The refund schedule applies to tuition, room, board, student services, and unused course fees.
+Students who withdraw or are expelled from the University may have their financial aid or a portion of their financial aid returned to the various aid programs.
+Any student who wishes to withdraw from the University must notify the Registrar's Office of their "intent to withdraw".
+The amount of financial aid returned for the student will be calculated based on this date.
+Federal aid will be returned based on the number of days the student attended/completed during the semester.
 State and institutional aid will be returned based on the refund percentage applied to the student's institutional charges.
-See the Financial Aid Office for calculation.
+See the Financial Aid Office for specific calculations.